Zone

 Circumstances:

-The aircraft left Lisbon-Portela de Sacavém at 0730LT on a regular schedule flight to Bristol-Whitchurch Airport.
-While cruising over the Bay of Biscay, the aircraft was intercepted and shot down by eight German Junkers JU.88 fighters.
-The civil aircraft went out of control and crashed into the sea some 350 km north of La Coruna.
+The airplane departed Lisbon-Portela de Sacavém at 0730LT on a regular schedule flight to RAF Whitchurch, Bristol.
+While cruising over the Bay of Biscay, it was intercepted and shot down by eight German Junkers JU.88 fighters.
+The airplane entered an uncontrolled descent and crashed into the sea some 350 km north of La Coruna, Spain.
 All 17 occupants, among them the British actor Leslie Howard, were killed.

 Crew: